Herodot1/CollectiveCellMigration/README.md

 Version 5 - 19-01-2023
 Changes:
   - Added the caged mean squared displacement as an additional evaluation parameter (except for plotting)
+  - Added drift correction to the calculation for speed around divisions

 Version 4 - 01-11-2022
 Changes: